top of page

 This Segment starts off with a fast car zipping down a curvy road.
 Four teens occupy the car and if you want to know what they are like ill sum it up with the first line spoken in this segment, "I have a need, a need for weed".
 Our protagonists are collage stoners which is pretty par for the course when it comes to horror protagonists of the 1980s.

-The man guy who is driving the car (and the guy who said the opening line) is Deke (Paul Satterfield), accompanying Deke in the front seat is his girlfriend Laverne who is rolling a blunt.
+The main guy who is driving the car (and the guy who said the opening line) is Deke (Paul Satterfield), accompanying Deke in the front seat is his girlfriend Laverne (Jeremy Green) who is rolling a blunt.
 Laverne is skeptical of the groups plan to go down to the lake as its almost Halloween but Randy (Daniel Beer) assures her that he was just there for a school trip and that the raft is still out in the lake.
-The final member of the group Rachel is amused by the others tomfoolery but stays silent and turns down the blunt when Randy offers it to her.
+The final member of the group Rachel (Page Hannah) is amused by the others tomfoolery but stays silent and turns down the blunt when Randy offers it to her.

 The group arrive at the lake and see that the raft is in fact there.
 Deke immediately gets ready to swim out with Randy hesitantly in pursuit.
 The two men talk amongst themselves referring to each other as Cisco and Pancho, a reference to the 1950s TV show The Cisco Kid.